primate-run/primate/docs/docs/views.md

+---
+title: View components
+---

 # Views

-Frontend views are placed in `views`.
+Frontend view components are placed in `views`.
 To use views, add a [frontend module](/docs/frontend).

 ## Serving views